-(1) Represents payouts under the 2006 Class Performance Share Award Program for Messrs.
-Vanden Noort, Boynton, Brannon and Frazier.
+(1) Represents restricted share awards vesting in 2011 and payouts under the 2008 Class Performance Share Award Program.

 PENSION BENEFITS

 The following table illustrates the present value of accumulated benefits payable under the Retirement Plan for Salaried Employees of Rayonier Inc., a tax qualified retirement plan (the "Retirement Plan"), and the Rayonier Inc. Excess Benefit Plan, a non-qualified retirement plan (the "Excess Plan"), at the earliest eligible retirement age.